WJ & LM Sinclair Scholarship in Engineering

 Opens

-The WJ & LM Sinclair Scholarship in Engineering aims to support applicants who have the personal potential and commitment to study engineering, are of Aboriginal or Torres Strait Islander descent and/or are from financially disadvantaged background.
+The WJ & LM Sinclair Scholarship in Engineering aims to support applicants who have the personal potential and commitment to study engineering, are of Aboriginal and/or Torres Strait Islander descent and/or can demonstrate financial disadvantage or multiple other educational barriers.

 Who is eligible?